 Actual EGT 3D Dword 1 N/A Get This property is the EGT value for the current session.
 If TC1 was transmitted in the ATR it was calculated from TC1, otherwise it was calculated from the Default EGT property.

-Actual Class 3E Binary 1 N/A Get This property gives the Class Indicator as reported by the card in the ATR, or in the absence of a Class Indicator from the card, the default (Class A only).
+Actual Class 3E ыпату I IN/A Gel ATR, or in the absence of a Class Indicator from the card, the default (Class A only).
 Actual Specific Mode 3F Boolean 1 N/A Get This property gives the specific mode indication as reported by the card in the ATR, or in the absence of the Specific Mode byte (TA2), the default value: FALSE = Negotiable Mode (default) TRUE = Specific Mode ATR Map 40 Binary 67 N/A Get This property gives a detailed analysis of the ATR as received from the card.
-For details see ATR Map Structure. they must be set before they are changed by ore the c further p ard sessior n begins. ttings.
-Once set, th ese proper col operations.
-In order for these properties to influence a card session, ty values will persist for the current connector until a device reset, or until they must be set before they are changed by ore the c further p ard sessior n begins. ttings.
-Once set, th ese proper ty values will persist for the current connector until a device reset, or until they must be set before they are changed by Name Initial T=0 Error Conditions ore the c ard sessior n begins.
-Once set, th Reset Value (Hex) 0F 00 00 ty values will persist for the current connector until a device reset, or until Description Used to define which conditions shall be considered errors when running with the T=0 protocol.
-See Error / Warning Condition Templates for they must be set before they are changed by Name Initial T=0 Error Conditions Template ore the c further p ID (Hex) 51 ard session property set Type Binary h begins. ttings.
-Length 4 Once set, th Reset Value (Hex) 0F 00 00 00 ese proper Get/Set Get/Set bescription Used to define which conditions shall be considered errors when running with the T=0 protocol.
+For details see ATR Map Structure.

+T=0 Microprocessor Card Setup Properties, used to control the T=0 protocol operations.
+In order for these properties to influence a card session, they must be set before the card session begins.
+Once set, these property values will persist for the current connector until a device reset, or until they are changed by further property settings.

+, , , , , , , , , , , , , , , , , , , , Name ID Туре Length Reset Get/Set Description (Hex) Value Initial T=0 Error 51 Binary 4 (Hex) Get/Set Used to define which conditions shall be considered errors when running Conditions 0F 00 00 with the T=0 protocol.
+See Error / Warning Condition Templates for Template 00 further discussion.
+See T=0 Error / Warning Conditions for specific coding.
+Initial T=0 Warning Conditions Template 52 Binary 4 (Hex) 00 00 00 00 Get/Set Used to define which conditions shall be considered warnings when running with the T=0 protocol.
 See Error / Warning Condition Templates for further discussion.
-See T=0 Error / Warning Conditions for specific coding. they must be set before they are changed by Name Initial T=0 Error Conditions ore the c further p ID (Hex) ard session property set Type n begins. ttings.
-Length Once set, th Reset Value (Hex) 0F 00 00 ese proper bescription Used to define which conditions shall be considered errors when running with the T=0 protocol.
-See Error / Warning Condition Templates for further discussion.
 See T=0 Error / Warning Conditions for specific coding.
+T=0 INS Mask 53 Binary 1 0xFE Get/Set This property defines the mask that is ANDed with an INS byte returned from the card.
+If the INS byte, or its inverse, matches the result, the INS byte is considered to be a valid procedure byte.
+In the EMV Mode, this property is set to 0xFF, requiring all bits to match.

+T=0 Microprocessor Card Operating Properties, used to control the T=0 protocol operations.
+Settings of these properties only apply to the current card session.